mitaka1210/d-dimitrov/README.md

 This is my personal portfolio website and blog platform where I share information about myself, my professional journey, interests, hobbies, and technical skills.
 The platform features a modern design with multiple sections and will soon include article publishing capabilities with user interaction features.

 ### What Makes It Special
-- 🎨 **Modern Design** - Clean, responsive interface with smooth user experience
+- 🎨 **Modern Full-Stack Architecture** - Clean separation between frontend and backend
+- 🌐 **Custom Domain & Routing** - Professional domain with subdomain routing
+- 🐳 **Containerized Infrastructure** - Docker containers orchestrated with Nginx
+- ☁️ **CDN & DNS** - Cloudflare integration for performance and security
-- 📱 **Multi-Page Structure** - Dedicated sections for different aspects of my profile
+- 📱 **Multi-Language Support** - Separate subdomains for different languages
-- 📝 **Blog Integration** - Upcoming article publishing system
+- 📝 **RESTful API** - Express.js backend with PostgreSQL database
-- 💬 **Interactive Features** - Comment and sharing functionality (coming soon)
-- 🚀 **Performance Optimized** - Built with Next.js for optimal performance
+- 🚀 **Production-Ready** - Self-hosted on dedicated server infrastructure
-- 🐳 **Containerized** - Docker setup for easy deployment

 ## ✨ Features